 All prospective international students whether living in Australia, or elsewhere, who are over 18 years of age, are are able to secure the necessary visas and appropriate insurances are warmly welcomed to study at Vose.
 Click here to access a complete list of courses on offer to international students studying at Vose.
 Click here to apply today, and make sure you have your current passport, IELTS score (if your first language is not English) and are ready to pay the $200 application fee.
 Once your application has been approved, you will receive a letter of offer and a written agreement, which you will need to sign and return.
 Upon receipt of your signed written agreement, the Registrar with issue you with a Confirmation of Enrolment (COE).
 Your signed COE and written agreement as well as proof of your health insurance policy will be needed to be submitted to support your student visa application.

-International Students wishing to enrol in a Higher Degree Award should also familiarize themselves with the Australian College of Theology International Student Page and International Student Handbook.
+International Students wishing to enrol in a Higher Degree Award should also familiarize themselves with the Australian College of Theology International Student Page.
 Further information including timetables and calendars can be found further down on this page.
 Living overseas and are interested in reading information about Perth, Western Australia where we are based?
 Click here for a handy summary about our lovely state and city.
 For any inquiries, click here to contact Vose.